Obote and Uganda’s Independence

 After all there is not much to regret staying and working at home in Uganda.
 He is becoming more popular daily and now treats over 30 new patients, that is excluding the old ones who come daily to collect medicine from different parts of the country.

-A boy we found at Kiwalabye ‘clinic’ on Friday December 9th having come to Kiwalabye for recue from the visible disease.
+A boy we found at Kiwalabye ‘clinic’ on Friday December 9th having come to Kiwalabye for rescue from the visible disease.

 Kiwalabye says there are many diseases, which medical doctors cannot treat but for him he treats them and that patients have tested negative after his treatments.